ikngtty/dotfiles/init/macOS/manual.md

         *   Turn off to open folder in new tab.
     *   Sidebar
         *   Add home and HDD.
+    *   Detail
+        *   Turn on to display all file name extension.
 *   Others
     *   Change default place to save screenshots to a clipboard.